 Note that the lists of fines and penalties on the following page are not exhaustive and are subject to change.
 Any changes will be communicated to all candidates by email.
-Note also that, under Bylaw 320, the CRO only has authority to levy fines against expense limits.
-For example, for a \$2.50 fine, a candidate with a \$30 limit now has a limit (i.e. maximum reimbursable expenses) of \$27.50.
+Note also that, under Bylaw 320, the CRO has authority to levy fines only against expense limits.
+For example, for a \$25 fine, a candidate with a \$30 limit now has a limit (i.e. maximum reimbursable expenses) of \$5.
 There is no circumstance where the UASU will send a candidate a bill for election fines.

-Pre-campaigning.
-Includes, but is not limited to:
+Pre-campaigning, which includes, but is not limited to: